adamtruong/ssr-shopping-cart-main/README.md

+#SSR Shopping Website
+A simple SSR dynamic shopping website for aws implementation

-# Convert Regular CSR React App To SSR React App Using vite-pulign-ssr
+How To Convert Regular CSR React App To SSR React App Using vite-pulign-ssr
 1. open csr react app in vs code
 2. open a new vs code window
 3. open terminal and run: